pivotal-cf/areas-of-contribution/README.md

   - Don't check anything unless you have
   - When you observed this:
     - Did it require prompting?
 Check "Only when asked"
-    - Is consistent & unprompted?
+    - Is it consistent & unprompted?
 Check "Appropriately"
     - Have they sometimes needed prompting?
 Check "Occassionaly"

 ### IMPACT